Viewer Rating

 Follow the mythic journey of Paul Atreides as he unites with Chani and the Fremen while on a path of revenge against the conspirators who destroyed his family.
 Facing a choice between the love of his life and the fate of the known universe, Paul endeavors to prevent a terrible future only he can foresee.

-The film features Chani, a highly skilled Fremen warrior, who is depicted engaging in and winning close-quarters physical combat against multiple male opponents using melee weapons.
+The film features Chani, a Fremen warrior, who participates in direct physical combat against male Harkonnen soldiers.
+She is depicted using a melee weapon and martial skills to achieve victory in these encounters.

 All major characters in "Dune: Part Two" maintain their canonical gender from the source material.
 No character established as one gender in prior canon is portrayed as a different gender within this film.